 In order to be successful in an online course, it is important to familiarize yourself with the overall structure and elements of the environment in which you will be learning.
-For instance, you most likely know how to find your way to the library when in need of resources.¬†The information below will help you identify the major areas of the course environment, along with the various types of content that may be used within a course.
+The information below will help you identify the major areas of the course environment, along with the various types of content that may be used within a course.

 |Course Menu||Once you enter your course, there is a list of links located on the left side of the screen.
 This is your course menu and the main navigation for all Blackboard courses and organizations|